Molly Blackburn: Biography

 She and Di began investigating rent restructuring and controversial police shootings.
 They began to be seen as "troublemakers" by the authorities.
 She received death threats and was arrested a few times.

 On 28 December 1985, Molly and Brian Bishop (Di Bishop's husband) were killed in a car accident between Oudshoorn and Port Elizabeth.
-Di Bishop and Molly's sister, a passenger, were injured.
+Di Bishop and Molly's sister, Judy Chalmers, were injured.
 She was 55 years old and Brian Bishop was 51 years old.

 At her funeral which was held at St John's Church in Port Elizabeth on 1 January 1986, a crowd of 20,000 mostly black South Africans gathered to mourn her loss.
 Blackburn was survived by her husband and their seven children.